What will the program deliver?

 Gig State project

-An ‘Expression of Interest’ (EOI) was released in April 2020 and closed in June 2020.
-The department is now considering the industry feedback received and is on track to proceed with the ‘Request for Tender’ (RFT) later in 2020.
+An ‘Expression of Interest’ (EOI) closed in June 2020.
+The Department is now considering the industry feedback received and will proceed with ‘Requests for Tender’ (RFTs) in early 2021.

 Farms of the Future pilot